 If you’re looking for an escape from the hustle and bustle of big city life then look no further.
-St John is a cosy colourful coastal town in Newfoundland and Labrador where you can enjoy close-knit community life with your loved ones.
+St John is a cozy colorful coastal town in Newfoundland and Labrador where you can enjoy close-knit community life with your loved ones.
 Housing is extremely affordable and monthly costs are considerably low, making it easy to save up for that family vacation or your child’s academic future.
-This maritime town is perfect if you enjoy coastal walks, sailing and indulging in the province’s abundance of fresh seafood, which can be found at the local pubs and restaurants in downtown St. Johns.
+This maritime town is perfect if you enjoy coastal walks, sailing, and indulging in the province’s abundance of fresh seafood, which can be found at the local pubs and restaurants in downtown St. Johns.
 There are also lots of festivals to attend including the ever-popular Twillingate Festival.

 Median Monthly Daycare Cost: $933.92